5r1kanth/GDPFall24-Group05/README.md

 7. **Scalability and Performance:**
     *  **Load Balancing:** Ensure the platform can handle high traffic volumes.
     *  **Scalable Infrastructure:** Use cloud services to dynamically scale resources as needed.
+    *  **Elastic Load Testing:** Regularly conduct elastic load testing to simulate high traffic and ensure your platform performs well under various conditions, such as sudden spikes in user activity.
+    *  **Data Compression:** Use GZIP or Brotli compression for data transfers to reduce the size of HTTP responses, speeding up load times, especially for users with slow network connections.
     *  **API Rate Limiting** Apply rate limiting to your API to control the number of requests a user can make in a certain time frame, preventing overload.
     *  **Horizontal Scaling over Vertical Scaling:** Focus on scaling horizontally (adding more servers) rather than vertically (upgrading the same server) to handle increasing traffic.
     *  **Microservices Architecture:** Break the application into smaller, independent services that can be scaled individually, enabling each service to scale according to its own demand.